pacoccino/ai-mask/README.md

 ## TODO
-- [ ] Match OpenAI SDK API / Provide ReadableStream from WebAIClient
+- [ ] Match OpenAI SDK API / Provide ReadableStream from AIMasklient
 - [ ] Pull request in one popular AI app
 - [ ] Implement more tasks
 - [ ] Add more models